ThomasAunvik/AnimeListBot/README.md

 `al!github` gets the github link for the bot (this github)

+`al!gitstatus` checks the bot's current git status.

+`al!prefix` allows you to view the server bot prefix.
+Max 3 characters.
+To change the prefix, you need the Administrator permission.

 ## Bot Info

 `a!stats` shows statistics of the server, for example uptime, usercount, guilds and more.